Jupyter Lab Desktop: Installation & Configuration

 Windows:

-– Terminal opens PowerShell by default (not Conda-enabled)
+– Terminal opens PowerShell by default (not conda-enabled by default)

 macOS: